Exporting Your Site

 Rate limiting

 Exports are rate-limited to prevent abuse.
-You can run up to 3 exports per 15 minutes and up to 450 per month.
+You can run up to 6 exports per 15 minutes and up to 900 per month.
 If you hit the limit, the buttons will be disabled and show how long until you can export again.
-The limits are generous enough for normal use — even frequent iterative publishing.
+The limits are generous enough for normal use, including frequent iterative publishing.

 What Gets Exported